univention/ox-connector/docs/ox-connector-app/limitations.rst

 one task over and over again as continuing will most probably result in the same error for all items anyway.
-Synchronizing objects from the UDM module ``oxmail/oxcontext`` will also be retried as these objects are extremely important to by in sync.
+Synchronizing objects from the UDM module ``oxmail/oxcontext`` will also be retried as these objects are extremely important to be in sync.
 All following items in the queue will likely fail, therefore the app does not just continue in this case.
 The strategy of stopping instead of continuing is also described in the next chapter :ref:`limit-stop-at-conflict`.